Bluewater Lake State Park

 Bluewater Lake State Park offers a visitor center, two group picnic shelters and 149 developed campsites spread across five separate campgrounds.
 14 of the campsites have electric hookups.
 Each camping area has showers and restrooms.
 There is a separately located RV dump station and a separate playground.
 Folks who don't come just for the fishing and camping sometimes enjoy the hiking, picnicking, water skiing, sailing, wildlife watching and geology exploration: the valley the lake sits in is eroded into layers of shale and limestone, some layers of which contain fossils of ancient snails and brachiopods.

 The entry gate at Bluewater Lake State Park is open from 6 am to 9 pm, May 1 through October 31 and from 7 am to 5 pm November 1 through April 31.
+Caveat, 2023: As nice as some of these photos look, Bluewater Lake has suffered greatly from the extended drought.

 One of the group picnic shelters at Bluewater Lake State Park